JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

-To model time-varying packet loss rates, we use a hidden Markov model (HMM), as suggested in studies such as~\cite{rodbro2006hidden, rossi2006joint, silveira2007predicting}.
-The HMM consists of three states—low, medium, and high—each associated with a Gaussian distribution.
-Specifically, the low state has $\mu = 19$, $\sigma = 2$, the medium state has $\mu = 383$, $\sigma = 40$, and the high state has $\mu = 957$, $\sigma = 100$.
-Transitions between states follow a continuous-time Markov chain with an exponential holding time distribution, where the rate parameter is 0.04, meaning state transitions occur approximately every 25 seconds.
-Within each state, the packet loss rate is randomly generated based on the corresponding Gaussian distribution, simulating more realistic, time-varying network conditions.
+To simulate time-varying packet loss, we further adopted a hidden Markov model (HMM)~\cite{rodbro2006hidden, rossi2006joint, silveira2007predicting} with three latent states—low, medium, and high—corresponding to different congestion conditions.
+Each state was associated with a Gaussian distribution of packet loss rates: low ($\mu=20$, $\sigma=2$), medium ($\mu=400$, $\sigma=40$), and high ($\mu=1000$, $\sigma=100$).
+State transitions followed a continuous-time Markov chain with exponentially distributed holding times (rate = 0.04), resulting in an average transition every 25 seconds.
+Within each state, packet loss events were sampled from the corresponding Gaussian distribution, producing a realistic, temporally correlated pattern of network variability.

-Finally, protocol-specific parameters are configured using commonly accepted values.
-For TCP, the retransmission timeout is set to twice the transmission latency, and the duplicate ACK threshold for triggering fast retransmission is set to 3.
-For the adaptive data transfer protocols, the time window for measuring and updating the packet loss rate is set to 3 seconds, balancing responsiveness to changing network conditions with measurement stability.
+Finally, protocol-specific parameters were configured using widely accepted defaults.
+For TCP, the retransmission timeout (RTO) was set to twice the measured transmission latency, and the duplicate acknowledgment threshold for triggering fast retransmission was set to 3.
+For the adaptive data transfer protocols, the observation window for estimating and updating the packet loss rate was configured to 3 seconds, providing a balance between responsiveness to rapid network fluctuations and the stability of loss rate estimation.